P2P Business Partners:

 The ACC Fiscal Year is September 1 – August 31.

-Vendors responding to a solicitation cannot have a conflict of interest.
-In addition, a vendor cannot create an appearance of impropriety.
+Suppliers responding to a solicitation cannot have a conflict of interest.
+In addition, a supplier cannot create an appearance of impropriety.
 The College is required by law to ensure fairness in the award of contracts.
 The College has implemented policies pursuing fair and open competition.